Van Patten Woods

 The lake offers a wheelchair accessible floating dock, two fishing piers, and a boat ramp and sand launch area for cartop boats, canoes, kayaks or other small watercraft.

 Launching is free and at your own risk.
-You'll need approved flotation gear and your boat must be properly registered with the state of Illinois.
+You'll need approved flotation gear.
 Electric trolling motors are allowed.
 Trailers are permitted but parking is limited to the grass overflow parking lot.

 Youth Group Campground